Friday 19 – Monday 22 October: Angels and Archangels

 - Tickets: £10 (no concessions / u18s free)

-Three outstanding young professionals bring a programme of English devotional songs, Italian sacred music, and a few fallen angels, with works by Dowland, Purcell, Monteverdi and Strozzi among others.
+Three outstanding young professionals bring a programme inspired by all angels heavenly, earthly and other-worldly: English devotional songs, French airs and Italian madrigals, with works by Dowland, Purcell, Monteverdi, Lambert, Marais and others.

 Saturday 20 Oct 2018 – 3.00pm